CRE Tool Hub

 $0

-Mastering the 1031 Exchange Rules
+Mastering Section 1031 Tax-Deferred Exchange Rules

 A 1031 Exchange is one of the most powerful wealth-building tools in commercial real estate.
 It allows you to sell a property and defer ALL capital gains taxes by reinvesting into a "like-kind" property.